 A highly-effective charity

-The Royal National Children’s Foundation (charity no. 310916) helps to support vulnerable young people at state and independent boarding schools across the UK.
+The Royal National Children’s Foundation (UK charity no. 310916) helps to support vulnerable young people at state and independent boarding schools across the UK.
 These are young people with one or no active parents whose normal development has been prejudiced by seriously adverse home or family circumstances.
 Research shows that these disadvantaged, vulnerable young people seize the opportunity of a ‘new life’ of boarding school and tend to outperform their peers across a range of social, relationship and academic criteria.
 This ‘Assisted Boarding’ is life-changing charitable work.

 Long-term support helps transform young lives

 Royal National Children’s Foundation (which incorporates the Royal Wanstead Children’s Foundation and the Joint Educational Trust) has helped transform the lives of more than 3,000 vulnerable young people during the past 40 years.
 Currently, it is supporting more than 350 young people at some 150 boarding schools throughout the UK.
 This is long-term charitable support since most of these young people will be funded by the RNCF for the duration of their secondary schooling.
 But there are many hundreds more young people whom the charity currently cannot help, even though the boarding school places are available for them.

 RNCF has launched a major initiative to help local authorities apply the lessons of Assisted Boarding for young people who are at risk of eventually needing to be taken into their care.
 Some 60% of all local authority children’s and young people’s services departments have joined the Assisted Boarding Network.
 The charity is now campaigning to increase the number of boarding schools offering bursaries for vulnerable young people.
 It is hoping to increase the number of Assisted Boarders by some 40% during the next five years.
 To achieve this, RNCF needs to attract increased funding from donations, legacies and grants.

 Donations are leveraged x 7 for vulnerable children